 “I feel like a human being again, not a patient”. – Martin Giling

 The campaign was built around crowdsourcing.
 In late January 2016, a promotional film went out across the globe asking people to dance with the Parkinson’s dancers by sending in their own dance clip.
 The promo was shared on a large, world-wide network of partner organisations and dance-lovers.
 Over forty videos were submitted from around the world, and edited to create an amazing virtual dance performance.
-The film premiered on World Parkinson’s Day on 11 April in the Rotterdam Schouwburg, and is currently touring the world.
+The film premiered on World Parkinson’s Day on April 11 in the Rotterdamse Schouwburg [Rotterdam Theatre], and is currently touring the world.
 The special dance event was accompanied by remarkable performances by Scapino Ballet Rotterdam and the audience – over 200 people – participated in a dance workshop led by ballet master Andrew Greenwood.
 Everyone, with or without Parkinson’s, was welcome.

 “I’m no longer a patient, I’m a dancer.”
 Yolande Andeweg